bjt-user/Linux/traceroute.md

 This seems to be the source code:

 https://github.com/openbsd/src/tree/master/usr.sbin/traceroute

-2 files with 1000 lines each, seems easy to compile
+2 files with 1000 lines each, seems easy to compile\
+=> its a weird Makefile, will probably only compile on OpenBSD.\
+Doesnt work on Linux.

+Maybe write a custom Makefile for Linux.

 #### installation with package manager